 What Does It Mean to Diffuse Your Curls?

-Basically, a diffuser is a blow-dryer attachment.
-“The purpose of a diffuser is to reduce the airflow from a blow dryer … a diffuser attachment helps dry the hair without disturbing the cuticle layer,” says Lopez.
+Diffusing curls is a hair-drying technique that uses a diffuser attachment on a blow dryer to diffuse the airflow.
+“The purpose of a diffuser is to reduce the airflow from a blow dryer and help dry the hair without disturbing the cuticle layer,” says Lopez.
 He adds that when the full strength of the blow dryer meets the hair, it can cause curly or wavy hair to frizz.

-First things first, prepping your hair starts in the shower.
+Prepping your hair starts with your wash routine.
 Lopez recommends focusing shampoo on the roots and addressing tangles during conditioning.
-“Take a wide-tooth comb or wet brush while conditioner is on so as to not damage or excite the cuticle of the hair.”
+“Take a wide-tooth comb or wet brush while the conditioner is on so as to not damage or excite the cuticle of the hair,” he says.
 Leaving a bit of conditioner in post-rinse can also help tame the most coiled or voluminous hair types.

-Once out of the shower, Maine says you should start styling immediately and work in product before your hair starts to dry.
-“Use a wide tooth-comb or a twisting motion with your fingertips to work a product like Color Wow Dream Coat for Curly Hair through while beginning to form shape to your hair,” he says.
-We also love using L’Oréal Paris Curve It Curl Taming Cream for this step.
+Maine says you should start work in your curly product and start styling before your hair begins to dry.
+“Use a wide tooth-comb or a twisting motion with your fingertips to work in a product, like Color Wow Dream Coat for Curly Hair, while beginning to form shape to your hair,” he says.
+A product like this will help to define your curl pattern and reduce frizz.